Jack Oatey: Coaching career

 Following his retirement from playing in 1952, Oatey remained the coach of Norwood until 1956.
 In 1957, Oatey moved to West Adelaide where he coached until 1960, reaching the finals each year but never winning the premiership.
+He came closest in 1958, when down by 3 with 90 seconds to go, a set shot hit the post, allowing Port Adelaide to hold on for a 2 point win.
 Not involved in coaching at any team in 1961, Oatey saw the Bloods win the SANFL premiership, convincing him to return to the league.
 He went to Sturt, coaching there from 1962 to 1982, and leading the league team to seven SANFL Premierships (a record at the time) including the famous five in a row from 1966 to 1970.

 A long-standing coaching rival to Port Adelaide's Fos Williams, Sturt defeated Port Adelaide four times in Grand Finals under Oatey's tutelage.

 Through his time at Sturt, Oatey was one of the early instigators of the greater use of handball as an attacking option, which is often apocryphally attributed to the VFL's Ron Barassi, particularly within Victoria.
 It was a major contributor to Sturt's success through the 1960s.
-He also encouraged the use of the checkside punt for wide-angle goalkicking, and was strong at encouraging skills development and team play.
+He also encouraged the use of the checkside punt for wide-angle goalkicking, and he was known for encouraging skills development and team play.

-He was inducted into the Australian Football Hall of Fame in 1996.
+He was inducted into the Australian Football Hall of Fame in its inaugural year of 1996.
 Overall, Oatey coached 37 seasons in the SANFL, winning ten premierships (three with Norwood, seven with Sturt), reaching seventeen grand finals (six with Norwood, two with West Adelaide and nine with Sturt) and reaching the finals on 33 occasions.
 His ten premierships is still the record for the most premierships by one coach in elite Australian rules football.